maxlandon/wiregost/server/modules/README.md

 A few explanations on these base methods in the snippet above:
 - Module valid targets, authors, descriptions, options, etc are defined in a JSON file. `ParseMetadata()` loads it.
+- `SetLogger()` Initializes the logging infrastructure for the module.
 - Wiregost uses gRPC & Protobuf for console-server communications.
 To this effect, The `Base` type embeds a protobuf Module object.
   `ToProtobuf()` handles serialization.
 - `Run(action string)` is triggers the module, with an optional parameter describing which action to perform.